elliotpaquette/revision-2025-stuff/README.md

-# Additional information for the Exact Risk Curves of SignSGD ICML submission
+# Additional figures for the Exact Risk Curves of SignSGD ICML submission